pluslatte/helium-nixos-config/README.md

 - Hyprland
 - Ly
 - Stylix
+The following instructions are directed primarily to me, in case I have amnesia.

 ## Usage
 - Ensure you have a NixOS system with login-able user named `latte`.